Alpha Hour Convocation Day 1 Thrills Ghanaians As They Filled Accra Sports Stadium, Video Trends

 - Alpha Hour made history as its convocation attracted thousands, transforming an online prayer movement into a powerful stadium-filled gathering

-- Pastor Agyemang Elvis led worshippers to occupy the Accra Sports Stadium, affirming Alpha Hour’s growing influence beyond digital platforms
+- Pastor Agyemang Elvis led worshippers to occupy the Accra Sports Stadium, affirming the event's growing influence beyond digital platforms

-- The event sparked nationwide discussions on social media, showcasing a blend of admiration and scepticism among Ghanaians
+- The success of Alpha Hour sparked nationwide discussions on social media, sparking a blend of admiration and scepticism from Ghanaians

 One of Ghana’s most followed Christian prayer movements, Alpha Hour, captured nationwide attention after recording a remarkable physical turnout at its ongoing convocation at the Accra Sports Stadium.